Swogl

 A bit of history:

 A very early alpha version of Swogl had been published a while ago.
-The
+With version 0.3.0,

 Swogl forum